Change in the pots and minds

 We wish the Canteen Future continued success in the great and important work they do and thank them for the interview.

 The work of the Canteen Future has also produced two – free of charge – publications in recent years, which we do not want to leave unmentioned here, because they are great resources with.
-On the one hand, the recipe book FOR MANY and the guide to regional organic products FROM THE REGION.
+One is the recipe book FOR MANY and the guide to regional organic products FROM THE REGION.

 Start your project inquiry directly via e-mail or phone.